Dabuka/streakcounter/README.md

 * delete &lt;name or number&gt; - delete streak (info still kept in database)
 * since [dd.mm.yyyy] - count breaks since date (no date - since year start)
 * stats - year by year stats
+* qadd "&lt;text&gt;" - add a quote to the 'Quote of the day' list
 * help - this text

 Example output with comments: